Skip to main content

 CAPE and CIN

-In addition to topographic lifting, it is important to understand the behavior of air parcels as they rise, since this behavior determines the stability of the atmosphere.
+In addition to topographic lifting, it is important to understand how air parcels behave as they rise, as this determines atmospheric stability.
 This is because rising air parcels are often completely isolated from the rest of the atmosphere, meaning that they have a different temperature than the surrounding atmosphere, which can be heated/cooled by other factors.
-The stability of the atmosphere is determined by comparing the temperature of the parcel (which rose from the surface) to the temperature of the surrounding atmosphere.
+The stability of the atmosphere is determined by comparing the parcel's temperature (which has risen from the surface) with the temperature of the surrounding atmosphere.

 • Suppose the parcel of air is warmer than the surrounding atmosphere.
-In that case, its adiabatic temperature line is to the right of the weather-balloon-measured temperature of the atmosphere on a Stüve diagram.
+In that case, its adiabatic temperature line lies to the right of the weather-balloon-measured temperature on a Stüve diagram.
 The parcel will continue to rise because it is less dense than the surrounding atmosphere.
-A layer in the atmosphere where the air parcel is warmer than its surroundings is called Convective Available Potential Energy, or CAPE.
+A layer in the atmosphere in which an air parcel is warmer than its surroundings is called the Convective Available Potential Energy (CAPE).

 • Suppose the air parcel is cooler than the surrounding atmosphere.
-In that case, its adiabatic temperature line is to the left of the weather-balloon measured temperature of the atmosphere on a Stüve diagram.
+In that case, its adiabatic temperature line lies to the left of the weather-balloon-measured temperature on a Stüve diagram.
 The parcel will sink because it is denser than the surrounding atmosphere.
-This phenomenon is known as Convective Inhibition, or CIN.
+This phenomenon is known as Convective Inhibition (CIN).

-• If the parcel temperature is equal to the surrounding atmosphere, the parcel will neither rise nor sink.
-This is called the Equilibrium Zone, or EZ.
+• If the parcel temperature matches the surrounding air temperature, the parcel will neither rise nor sink.
+This is called the Equilibrium Zone (EZ).

-Figure \(\PageIndex{2}\): Weather Balloon collected temperature (right-black line), dew point (left-black line), and calculated Parcel Temperature (red line) for Topeka, Kansas at 0000 UTC on May 29, 2019.
+Figure \(\PageIndex{2}\): Weather Balloon collected temperature (right-black line), dew point (left-black line), and calculated Parcel Temperature (red line) for Topeka, Kansas, at 0000 UTC on May 29, 2019.
 (CC BY-NC 4.0; Larry Oolman via University of Wyoming).
-Alternative description of image.
+Alternative description of the image.

 1. is